FastEval/FastEval/docs/custom-test-data.md

 ```

 From these judgments, the ratings will be extracted automatically.
 In this case, the ratings would be `[10, 6]`.
 The final score then corresponds to the average rating, i.e. `8`.
 A higher score would indicate more favorable judgments corresponding to a model that answers your questions more like in your test data.

+Different from the other benchmarks, custom test data results are currently not shown on the leaderboard.
+They will only be saved to the `reports/custom-test-data` folder.